Children at War: Six Stories From the Most Dangerous Places on Earth

 When conflict erupts, food is one of the first things people lose access to – and the smallest, youngest humans are among the most vulnerable.
 With your help, the U.N.
 World Food Programme provides lifesaving meals and specialized foods full of vitamins and nutrients, helping kids fend of malnutrition.

 The U.N.
 World Food Programme reaches conflict zones others can’t.
 But we can’t do it without your support.
-We are #atwarwithhunger and you can help nourish the futures of kids like these.
+Help us nourish the futures of kids like these.
 Send a meal today.